 The information provided below forms part of the Zurich Active terms and conditions.
-Words or expressions shown in italics have their meaning explained in the Definitions sections at the end of this PDS.
+Words or expressions shown in italics have their meaning explained in the Definitions section starting on page 64.

 Upon acceptance of your application, we will issue you with a policy schedule.
-The policy schedule shows the life insured covered under this policy and shows the Health events benefit amount and the Death & terminal illness benefit amount.
+The policy schedule shows the life insured covered under this policy and the Initial amount of cover for Health events, death & terminal illness.
 It also shows any optional benefits provided.

 If the policy is one of two related policies issued under superannuation optimiser, it will show whether the policy is the superannuation policy or the non-superannuation policy.
-If the superannuation optimiser applies, see the section 'Superannuation optimiser - health events, terminal illness & death cover' on page 41 for important information and terms, including how payments are made from the two related policies under which the benefits are provided.
+If the superannuation optimiser applies, see the section 'Superannuation optimiser - health events, death & terminal illness cover' on page 53 for important information and terms, including how payments are made from the two related policies under which the benefits are provided.